TWS is a Great Training Option for Everyone

 - Signs of burns due to overheating are absent.

-Instructors in welding school can demonstrate good welds for students to witness.
+Instructors in the Tulsa Welding School can demonstrate good welds for students to witness.

 Bad welds, on the other hand, may have the opposite qualities: